“It always seems impossible, until it’s done…”

 This does not mean they (or we) want more or bigger government–getting bigger has never been the solution for any business in crisis.
 But in the face of overwhelming challenges that will require the efforts and engagement of every American in Whoville, we believe our fellow citizens want a government that finally thinks outside of the box again, that gets beyond the phony ‘art of the possible’ imposed on it by the establishment ‘think tanks’ of the right and left.
 We believe that the people are tired of 50%+1 win-at-all-costs, winner-take-all elections that just raise money for WWE/WWF political parties, sending us careening back and forth, back and forth like a rocking chair, going nowhere.
 When push comes to shove, we believe most of our fellow citizens today belong to the radical center.
 And that the current state of affairs is making clear to all citizens that push has come to shove, that the government is us now.
 We need to push parties and personalities to the side–they’re distractions–and talk about problems and solutions.
 We can talk to each other if we do that; we can find, with a little creativity, a little give-and-take, surprisingly vast swaths of common ground; we can become the United States again.
 Promise.

 To this end, Creative Politics will be a blog community of policy ideas, strategies, and action (projects, campaigns, and more), leveraging decades of award-winning new media and online community-building experience and expertise, drawn from all persuasions, highlighting the best in America, woven together by dialogue.
 It will be radical in the best, truest sense, exploring ideas that are conspicuously unsupported by ‘evidence’ as it’s conventionally defined–there will be virtually no links included to prove that any idea is right or that it works, because an idea that can really be supported in that way is, by definition, not particularly creative or outside the box (and frankly, the concept of ‘evidence’ is going to need some time in rehab after Decision 2016, not to mention what has followed).
 In fact, the more objections our savviest friends and supporters raise to an idea we float, the more sure we’ll be that it deserves to be explored and discussed; ideas both liberals and conservatives hate, until they think about them, ideas that transcend us up off that rocking chair.
+But no hot takes here.
+We do cool takes only–take 1, take 2, take 3, take n–until they pass the test of time.
+The magic of the medium is not speed–it’s iteration.

 We’re also going to be placing an outsized emphasis on 21st century ideas, capitalizing on and socializing the vast new opportunities for engagement and participation that technology, and its terrible twin, globalization, afford us.
 Often we’ll take advantage of the medium to write broad brush strokes first, fill in and link to the details later; writers will regularly be adding to, borrowing, linking to and from each other’s pieces, like the building of a vast virtual, very human Gaudian cathedral, guided by a quintessentially American political north star and national forces of nature.
 And we won’t stint on entertainment, amusing ourselves to life, restoring the joy that ‘once was’ to politics.
 In short, think of us as George meets the Bipartisan Policy Center meets America Online when AOL was the creative hub of the new media universe, if George had a sustainable business model for the times, and if the BPC didn’t have such a narrow conception of what can be done.